merciless-artist/rp.ai-studio/README.md

 This is my personal project - a character bot creator that is set up to be decentralized, does not retain any data, no username, no password, no cookies, nothing is kept, it is all private and yours.
-Tje bpts ot creates are Discord Roleplay characters, and their json is compatible with Silly Tavern.
+The bots it creates are Discord Roleplay characters, and their json is compatible with Silly Tavern.

 It's a tool, not a polished enterprise platform.
 There is a community space for questions and beta testing, but understand this is a blueprint for you to embark on your own journey, not a corporate service.